Airbus sets higher jet output targets as recovery looms

-PARIS (Reuters) -Europe’s Airbus set out sweeping goals on Thursday to expand production of jetliners as the aviation industry recovers from the coronavirus crisis.
+Europe's Airbus (AIR.PA) set out sweeping goals on Thursday to expand production of jetliners as the aviation industry recovers from the coronavirus crisis.

 It confirmed plans to increase A320neo production by more than 10% from a current rate of 40 airplanes a month to 45 a month by the end of this year and gave suppliers a firm new target of 64 a month by the second quarter of 2023.